 - You will also need to clean out the pellet ash and vacuum your pellet stove regularly to keep it clean.
-Keep in mind that the amount of waste produced by a pellet stove is minimal compared to a regular wood burning stove or fireplace.
+Keep in mind that the amount of waste produced by a pellet stove is minimal compared to a regular wood-burning stove or fireplace.

-- One of the biggest drawbacks to a pellet stove is that they require electricity to feed the pellets from the hopper into the stove itself.
+- One of the biggest drawbacks of a pellet stove is that they require electricity to feed the pellets from the hopper into the stove itself.
 If you lose electricity in a storm, your pellet stove will also not work.
 However, you can purchase a back-up generator as a safeguard to keep your pellet stove running.

 How to Clean a Pellet Stove?